Victim Services Unit

 - Victim Rights

 The Texas Code of Criminal Procedure affords victims of crime several rights.
-To see what your rights are as a crime victim, please review the Code of Criminal Procedure, Title 1.
+To see your rights as a crime victim, please review the Code of Criminal Procedure, Title 1.
 Code Of Criminal Procedure, Chapter 56 - Rights Of Crime Victims, Sub-chapter A. Crime Victims' Rights.

 I was a victim of crime and I have been feeling anxious and having difficulty sleeping ever since the offense.
 Am I okay?